baasitsharief/Zendesk_Coding_Challenge/readme.md

 ## Starting the backend nodejs server

-Before starting the backend server change the environment variables in the dummy .env file in backend folder.
+Before starting the backend server change the environment variables in the dummy .env file in backend folder, replace

-For example -

-replace
   1. {subdomain} with your subdomain,
   2. {user id or user_token} with user id or taken
   3. {password or auth_token} with the password or generated oauth token

+For example -
 ```
 URL = "https://mysubdomain.zendesk.com/api/v2/tickets.json"
 USER = "abc@gmail.com/token"